mutwiri-2/linux/command_line_basics.md

 ### Commands

-- `echo` - prints out the text arguments to the display
+- `echo` - prints out the text arguments to the display e.g `echo Hello World` will print Hello World to the display